jasonraimondi/jasonraimondi.com/content/posts/2017-09-04-setting-up-gogs-with-docker.md

----
-layout: post
-title: "Setting up a Private Git Server using Gogs"
-date: 2017-09-04T08:57:00 -08:00
++++
-excerpt: "Getting a private Git/Gogs server behind SSL is actually surprisingly easy to get going.
-Let's see what it takes to get a containerized Gogs + MySQL running on a VPS server behind SSL using Docker."
+title = "Setting up a Private Git Server using Gogs" date = 2017-09-04 description = "Getting a private Git/Gogs server behind SSL is actually surprisingly easy to get going.
+Let's see what it takes to get a containerized Gogs + MySQL running on a VPS server behind SSL using Docker." tags = [
-tags: gogs ssl nginx lets-encrypt docker
----
+    "gogs",
+    "ssl",
+    "nginx",
+    "lets-encrypt",
+    "docker",
+]
++++

 ### 1. Cloning the Starter Project